 Note that most of the bullet points above are proposals that the Presidential candidates have listed as ideas to change healthcare in America.
 These are not guarantees for either candidate.

-For more information, the JAMA Network recently published a clear rundown of what Trump and Biden’s records show on major healthcare issues such as COVID-19, the ACA and Medicaid, prescription drug prices, reproductive health, and immigration and healthcare.
+For more information, the JAMA Network recently published a clear rundown of Trump’s and Biden’s records on major healthcare issues such as COVID-19, the ACA and Medicaid, prescription drug prices, reproductive health, and immigration and healthcare.